AIS-Bonn/opt_control/README.md

 **opt_control** generates time-optimal third order trajectories with constant jerk, resulting in bang-singular-bang trajectories.
 The trajectories respect per-axis constraints on minimum and maximum velocity, acceleration and jerk.
 Individual axes can be coupled by synchronizing the total time of the each trajectory.
-Since the method is very fast (<<1ms), it can be used in closed loop even for fast systems.
+Since the method is very fast (<<1ms per axis per trajectory), it can be used in closed loop even for fast systems.
 With the ability to predict the target state, trajectories end in an optimal interception point when the waypoint is non-stationary.
-It has been successfully used on different micro aerial vehicles, in different research projects and robotic competitions.
+The method has been successfully used as model predictive controller on different micro aerial vehicles, in different research projects and robotic competitions.

 ![Example Trajectory Image](https://raw.githubusercontent.com/AIS-Bonn/opt_control/master/example.png)